jjw867/cockroach-rpm/README.md

 - [ ] Better edge case detections.
 - [ ] There are a lot of possible more customized configurations that are easier made by simply editing the files.
 - [ ] Backporting to support 21.2, doing this might not be worth the effort.
+- [ ] Need a Debian/Ubuntu .deb package, but that is for another repository.